monaca/monaca-cli/README.md

-  clone  .........  clone project from the Monaca Cloud upload  ........  upload project to Monaca Cloud download  ......  download project from Monaca Cloud livesync  ......  starts a serve that waits for connections from Monaca Debugger remote build  ..  build project on Monaca Cloud
+  clone  .........  clone project from the Monaca Cloud upload  ........  upload project to Monaca Cloud download  ......  download project from Monaca Cloud livesync  ......  starts a server that waits for connections from Monaca Debugger remote build  ..  build project on Monaca Cloud
 ```